 Shell and Legs: Lacquered Walnut Veneer

-My Chair consists of a shell made in molded walnut, oak and painted ash veneer version.
-Comes with legs in chrome, powder coated steel or molded walnut, oak or painted ash veneer.
-The rubber pieces between the shell and the legs, as well as the plastic parts underneath the ends of the legs, are specially designed for Normann Copenhagen for My Chair.
-My Chair with chrome and steel legs are stackable - up to 6 pcs.
+My Chair Lounge consists of a shell made in molded walnut, oak, smoked oak or birch veneer with a clear lacquer or in a painted ash veneer version.
+Comes with legs in molded walnut, oak, smoked oak or birch veneer.
+The rubber pieces between the shell and the legs as well as the plastic parts underneath the ends of the legs are specially designed for Normann Copenhagen for My Chair.
 The chair is delivered assembled.
 Load capacity: Max.
 150 kg dynamic weight.
-Seat Depth: 42 cm.

 Clean with damp cloth.